alex-shpak/hugo-book/README.md

 A simple blog is supported in the section `posts`.
 A blog is not the primary usecase of this theme, so it has only minimal features.

+You can exclude items from the RSS feed by adding `unlisted = true` to the frontmatter.

 ## Configuration

 ### Site Configuration